CKHarrison/ClassRosterSystem/README.md

 # ClassRosterSystem
-C++ project for WGU Scripting and Programming Applications - Creating a simple class roster system based from a starting input string that separates students into three different categories.
+C++ project for WGU Scripting and Programming Applications - Created a class roster system based from a starting input string that separates students into three different categories.
 Software Student, Security Student, and Network Student.
 Students are able to be deleted, and edited, and information about an individual student, a student group or the whole